cocomr/cocodoc/index.md

 	<dest task="NameForExecution2" port="port_name_in"/>
 </connection>
 ```
+* `connection`:
 	* *data*: type of port buffer
 		* DATA: buffer lenght 1
 		* BUFFER: FIFO buffer of lenght "buffersize"
 		* CIRCULAR: circula FIFO buffer of lenght "buffersize"
 	* *policy*: policy of the locking system to be used
 		* LOCKED: guarantee mutually exclusive access
 		* UNSYNC: no synchronization applied
 	* *transport*:
 		* LOCAL: shared memory for thread
 		* IPC: communication between processes (not yet implemented)

 * `activities` contains the collections of activity.